-In Area 4, students may, with permission of the BFB Chair, elect to take a course above the introductory level in a cognate area (e.g., Anthropology, Environmental Studies, Philosophy or Computer Science).
 Advanced Research (Required of all students.
 Take one of the following.)
 BFB 390.
 Directed Research in Animal Behavior or Neuroscience.
 BFB 490.
-Independent Research in BFB. or, approved Biology course with investigative/collaborative research required (BIO 323-342). or, approved Psychology "Empirical Research" course (including PSY 460).
+Independent Research in Neuroscience or Animal Behavior, Psychology Collaborative (PSY 460, 48x) Approved 300-level Biology Laboratory Course 390/490 in an approved department/program.
 An area studies course may not be double-counted as an advanced research course and vice versa.
 To be considered for honors in BFB, graduating seniors, in addition to meeting the College's general requirements for honors, must possess a cumulative GPA in the major of 3.33 or greater and complete no less than two semesters of independent research in neuroscience or animal behavior.
 Normally, prospective honors students will enroll in two semesters of BFB 490.
 The writing requirement in the Biological Foundations of Behavior major is met by completion of the normal courses required to complete the major.
 The indication as to when a course will be offered is based on the best projection of the BFB Program Committee and the departments of Biology and Psychology and is subject to change.
 Majors in the Biological Foundations of Behavior Program have studied abroad in the following programs in recent years: School for Field Studies (Australia, Costa Rica, Kenya, Tanzania); Danish International Study (DIS), Copenhagen; Institute for Study Abroad at Butler University programs (New Zealand, United Kingdom); IES's Galápagos Islands Direct Enrollment program; Budapest Semester in Cognitive Science; University of Queensland & Macquarie University, Australia.
 See the International Programs section of the Catalog for further information.
 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirements; (WP) World Perspectives requirement.
 BIO 240.
 Neuroscience.
 (N) Principles of nervous system function from the molecular through the organ system level as illustrated by the vertebrates and invertebrates.
 Approximately one half of the course will cover basic cellular principles of nervous system organization, development and physiology.
 The remaining lectures will consider the role of functionally identified neural networks in behavior control.
 Prerequisite: BIO 220 or BFB/PSY 302.
 Offered every Spring.
 Same as PSY/SPM 240.
-Jinks PSY 250.
-Animal Behavior.
-(N) An integrative approach to animal behavior from the perspectives of ethology, behavioral ecology and comparative psychology.
-The structure, function, development and evolution of behavioral adaptations including foraging and predation, communication, social organization and reproductive strategies.
-Observational and experimental research required.
-Prerequisites: BIO 110 and permission of the instructor.
-Corequisite: either BIO 210 or PSY 230.
-Offered every Fall.
-Same as BIO 250.
-Lonsdorf PSY 302.
-Biopsychology.
-(N) Behavioral and mental processes as viewed from a biological perspective with particular emphasis upon the role of neurochemical and endocrine factors in central nervous system function.
-Topics covered will include reproduction and gender, chemical senses and ingestion, emotion, learning, sleep and psychopathology.
-A neuropharmacological approach to the study of the nervous system will be emphasized.
-Prerequisite: PSY 230 or BIO 210 or permission.
-Offered every Fall & Spring.
-Offered every Fall & Spring.
-PSY 303.
-Hormones and Behavior.
-(N) Like many other animals, humans must successfully navigate stressful situations, sex, and other social interactions to survive and reproduce.
-How do hormones enable, regulate, or modify behavior in these situations?
-How do behavior and the environment in turn affect hormone function?
-Do these effects differ across species?
-We'll develop an understanding of the endocrine system's organization and activation effects by examining, evaluating, and conducting research on humans and other animals.
-Prerequisites: PSY100 or BIO110; and PSY230 or BIO210 or SOC302.
-Same as WGS 303.
-Bashaw PSY 306.
-Evolution of Mind and Intelligence.
-What is intelligent behavior, what is it for and how did it evolve?
-We will attempt to answer these questions and understand the nature and development of Mind from a comparative perspective.
-We will do so by investigating learning, perception, memory, thinking and language in animals and humans.
-Research activities and analyses integrated into coursework.
-Prerequisites: BIO 210 or PSY 230 AND one of: BIO 240, PSY 250, PSY 301, PSY 302, PSY 303, PSY 304, PSY 305, PSY 307, PSY 308, PSY 309, PSY 310, PSY 312, PSY 315, PSY 337, PSY 370-379, PSY 390, or permission.
-PSY 310.
-Conditioning and Learning.
+Jinks PSY 202.
+Developmental Psychology.